-The Investment Committee is specialized in discussing, studying, analysing and submitting the available investment opportunities to the Board of Directors, supported by detailed information, thorough scientific analysis and sufficient justifications with recommendations to help the Board make the appropriate investment decision, ensuring at every time that the investment is balanced between investment integrity, profitability and ease of liquidity in the medium and longterm.
+The Investment Committee is specialized in discussing, studying, analysing and submitting the available investment opportunities to the Board of Directors, supported by detailed information, thorough scientific analysis and sufficient justifications with recommendations to help the Board make the appropriate investment decision, ensuring at every time that the investment is balanced between investment integrity, profitability and ease of liquidity in the medium and long-term.

-C. Investment Committee Meetings during 2022
+c.
+Investment Committee Meetings during 2023

-Meeting No. Date of the meeting Number of attendees Names of absent members 1 21 April 2022 4 None

-D. The Board of Directors has allocated allowances for attending investment committee meetings as follows:
+Meeting No. Date of the meeting Number of attendees Names of absent members 1 19 September 2023 3 None d.
+The Board of Directors has allocated allowances for attending Investment meetings as follows: